coder/coder/examples/templates/docker/README.md

 ---
 name: Develop in Docker
 description: Run workspaces on a Docker host using registry images
-tags: [local, docker]
+tags: [local, docker, remote]
 icon: /icon/docker.png
 ---

 # docker

-## Prerequisites
+## Getting started

-1. install jq on the coder host
+To get started, run `coder templates init`.
+When prompted, select this template.
+Follow the on-screen instructions to proceed.

-2. If you want to use a remote docker host, add and set it using the `docker context` command
+> Note: If you want to use a remote docker host, add and set it using the `docker context` command.
+For example:

 ```shell
 docker context create coder --docker "host=ssh://user@host"
 docker context use coder
 ```

-> Note: Your coder host must be able to connect to the remote docker host with a valid SSH key pair.

-## Getting started

-To get started, run `coder templates init`.
-When prompted, select this template.
-Follow the on-screen instructions to proceed.

 ## Editing the image